 Garment goods

-- Raw materials
+• Raw materials

 Non-garment goods

-- For transports to our warehouses
+• For transport to our warehouses

 Emissions related to transportation are calculated by identifying how far goods have travelled per mode of transport (sea, rail, road, air) multiplied by relevant emission factors for each mode of transport.
 The calculation methodology uses a stepwise approach, combining multiple internal data sources.
-For road transports from port to warehouse, the method described below is used. - For road transports from our warehouses to stores, internal line-haul between warehouses, from port to warehouse and for customer deliveries
+For road transports from port to warehouse, the method described below is used.

 Use of sold products